5 Tips for Moms Who Need to Pump on the Go

 Find a private place to pump

-You're doing something natural and amazing for your baby, and you do not, by any means, need to hide, but some moms may be more comfortable and able to relax in a private, quiet space.
-If you’re pumping in the workplace, talk to your employer to ensure they provide an appropriate place for you to pump (NOT a bathroom), with a door that closes.
-If you’re out shopping, it may be more of a challenge to find a dedicated space to pump on the go, but in a pinch you can always use a clothing changing room.
-Many malls and even airports are now offering rooms or “pods” specifically for breastfeeding or pumping moms, too!
+You're doing something natural and amazing for your baby and you do not, by any means, need to hide.
+Still, some moms may be more comfortable and able to relax in a quiet, private space.
+If you're heading back to work, speak to your employer ahead of time to ensure they provide an appropriate place for you to pump (that isn't the nearest restroom) with a door that closes.
+If you're out and about, it may be more of a challenge to find a dedicated space to pump on the go, but many malls and even airports are now offering family lounges or "pods" with nursing and/or pumping areas.

 Stimulate your senses

-To encourage let-down while pumping, carry a picture of your little one, or pack a piece of clothing or a blanket that smells like them.
+To encourage letdown while pumping, carry a picture of your little one or pack a piece of clothing or a blanket that smells like them.
 Recording and playing their hunger cries or coos on your phone can also help with output during your pumping session.
+Try to relax, think about baby, and take some deep breaths.

-Pumping while away from home takes a bit more effort and planning, but it is worth it to give yourself a change of scenery while continuing to give your baby all the amazing benefits of your breast milk.
+Pumping while away from home takes a bit more effort and planning, but it is worth it to give yourself the freedom to return to the active lifestyle you've always enjoyed while continuing to provide your baby with all the amazing benefits of your breast milk.